-The Company intends to hold these assets until such time as their disposal represents a return for shareholders which, due to the depressed natural resource market, is expected to be more than one year from the date of the Financial Statements hence their classification as non-current assets.
-A 10% increase / decrease in the foreign exchange would have led to a £28,341/£25,764 increase/decrease in the carrying value of the assets.
+In the prior year, all investments are presented as non-current assets as the Company intends to hold these assets until such time as their disposal represents a return for shareholders which, due to the depressed natural resource market, is expected to be more than one year from the date of the Financial Statements hence their classification as non-current assets.
+As part of the adoption of IFRS 9 in the current year, all Tier 1 investments have been reclassified to current assets.
+10% increase / decrease in the foreign exchange would have led to a £18,452/£18,452 increase/decrease in the carrying value of the assets.